Undergraduate Education for Success

 Courses of Study

 Your Bryant experience offers unparalleled multidisciplinary opportunities.
 Within an innovative curriculum recognized as truly pathbreaking, all business majors complete a complementary liberal arts minor and all liberal arts majors complete a complementary business minor.
-Explore our academic options and imagine all of the possibilities as you create your own path.
+Explore your options.

-If you’re achievement-oriented and looking to enrich your academic, social, cultural, and professional talents in a mentor-oriented environment, explore Bryant’s Honors Program.
-Our most gifted applicants are invited to join the program and delve deeper into their subjects by experiencing an expanded delivery of coursework by faculty who are passionate about teaching.
+If you’re achievement-oriented and looking to enrich your academic, social, cultural, and professional talents in a mentor-oriented environment, consider Bryant’s Honors Program.
+Our most gifted applicants are invited to join the program and delve deeper into their subjects by experiencing an expanded delivery of coursework.

 Bryant’s learning-centered community isn’t limited to the US.
 As an emerging leader in international education, Bryant offers abundant opportunities to cultivate your global perspective through study abroad.
-The University is ranked 21st nationally for study abroad participation.
+The Institute of International Education ranks us No. 9 for study abroad participation among U.S. Master’s universities.

 Combining the ideals of volunteering, active learning, and reflection, civic engagement and service learning are integral parts of a Bryant education.
 Students go out into the community and perform work that improves society.
 When they return to the classroom, they bring a deeper understanding of real-world issues and learn to devise meaningful solutions that lead to change.